Master of Arts (MA) or Licentiate (PhL) in Philosophy

-- A written examination administered by the School of Philosophy in which the candidate demonstrates an ability to read either French or German or Greek or Latin.
+- A written examination administered by the School of Philosophy in which the candidate demonstrates an ability to read either French, German, Greek, or Latin.

-4. Students are permitted to do doctoral course work before all requirements for the M.A. are completed, but such coursework neither entails admission to the Ph.D. program, nor of itself constitutes an argument for admission to the Ph.D. program.
+- Students are permitted to do doctoral course work before all requirements for the MA are completed, but such coursework neither entails admission to the PhD program, nor itself constitutes an argument for admission to the PhD program.

-For the master's degree or the licentiate, a reading knowledge of French or German or Latin or Greek is required.
+For the master's degree or licentiate, a reading knowledge of French, German, Latin, or Greek is required.
 For the doctoral degree, a reading knowledge of both French and German is required.
 All language requirements must be fulfilled one year prior to the time of the presentation of the candidate's degree.

-The language examinations administered by the school, one in French, one in German, one in Latin, and one in Greek, are given once in the fall and once in the spring.
-They are administered in two parts; in the case of French and German, one part is based on a passage from a primary source, and one part on a passage from a secondary source.
+The School of Philosophy translation examinations in French, German, Latin, and Greek are given once in the fall and once in the spring.
+They are administered in two parts--in the case of French and German, one part is a passage from a primary source, and one a passage from some secondary source.
 The examination is administered in two three-hour sessions in which the student is required to translate the passages presented.
-The student may use only one dictionary throughout the examination.
+The student may consult a single dictionary throughout the examination.

-Candidates for the M.A. or the Ph.L. degree must pass one part of one such examination either in French, German, Latin, or Greek.
-Candidates for the Ph.D. must pass both parts of the examinations in both French and German.
+Candidates for the MA or the PhL degree must pass one part of one such examination either in French, German, Latin, or Greek.
+Candidates for the PhD must pass both parts of the examinations in both French and German.
 All candidates must take both parts of the examination.
-No language will be recognized as a substitute for French and German.
+No language will be recognized as a substitute for French or German.

-A foreign language examination committee, appointed by the dean, will be responsible for the preparation and the grading of the examination.
-For further particulars see the Foreign Language Examination Guidelines.
+A foreign language examination committee, appointed by the Dean, will be responsible for the preparation and the grading of the School's translation examinations.
+For further particulars, see the Foreign Language Examination Guidelines.

-Copies of past Language Examinations will be available in advance of the examination dates and can be obtained in Aquinas Hall, room 200.
+Copies of past Language Examinations will be available in advance of the examination dates and can be obtained from the Dean's Office in 100 Aquinas Hall.

 Continuous Enrollment of Graduate Students

-A student in good standing who must interrupt his or her studies for adequate reason, such as prolonged ill health or military service, or other circumstances resulting in involuntary interruption of graduate studies, may apply for an Academic Leave.
+A student in good standing who must interrupt their studies for adequate reasons, such as prolonged ill health or military service, or other circumstances resulting in involuntary interruption of graduate studies, may apply for Academic Leave.
 Academic Leave is granted for a stated period, usually not to exceed two semesters or one year.

-To request an Academic Leave, a student must first discuss the possibility with the Dean.
-Documentation of the reasons for requesting the Leave may be required.
+To request Academic Leave, a student must first discuss the possibility with the Dean.
+Documentation of the reasons for requesting leave may be required.
 Following these discussions, the student must make a formal application prior to the first day of the semester in which the leave would be taken.
-Final approval of the request for an Academic Leave is made by the Vice Provost and Dean of Graduate Studies.
+Final approval of the request for an Academic Leave is made by the Vice Provost and Dean of Graduate studies.